SimHQ Motorsports will run 3 cars in Virtual Endurance Championship Season 11.

 My other hobbies are running (up to marathon distances) and developing a 3D game.

-A new team, car, and Division for VEC Season 11 is the GTE BMW #399 of James Andrew, Blazej “Blazo” Myszk, Steven Hill, and Tim Collier.
+A new team, car, and Division for VEC Season 11 is the GTE BMW #399 of James Andrew, Blazej “Blazo” Myszk, Steven Hill, Jason Whited, and Matt Horst.

 This middle-aged bloke from Britain first enjoyed serious racing (and flying) games back in the mid-90’s on his Commodore Amiga.
 He later raced successfully in Grand Prix Legends leagues while still a keyboard racer, and also drove his share of Gran Turismo Skylines.